mit-cml/yrtoolkit/yr/tutorials/voicecalculator.md

 ![GUI of Voice Calculator](../images/voiceCalculator/GUICorrespondence.png){:.enlargeImage}

-In the GUI you will notice that there is a Speak <span class="icon" alt="button"></span> Button which the user will press to verbally communicate the calculation they wish to be performed.
+In the GUI you will notice that there is a Speak  button which the user will press to verbally communicate the calculation they wish to be performed.
 The interface will then display in writing what the Calculator heard and respond, both in writing and verbally, with the result of the calculation.
 If the Calculator could not hear a meaningful calculation query or could not understand the intent of the user, it will say so.

-## Initialize numberList
+## Initialize <var>numberList</var>

 The first thing you'll tackle is to extract the numbers in the sentence spoken by the user.
 You'll use them later when you actually perform the mathematical operation.
-To do this first you will initialize a global variable named numberList where the numbers in the calculation query will be stored.
+To do this first you will initialize a global variable named <var>numberList</var> where the numbers in the calculation query will be stored.
 As this variable will be a list of numbers,  it will be initialized  to an empty list.

 ![Initialization of global numberList](../images/voiceCalculator/initialize_numberList.png){:.enlargeImage}

-## procedure extractNumbers I
+## procedure <var>extractNumbers</var> I

-Then you  will create  a procedure  called extractNumbers which when given an input sentence will extract the numerical values in that sentence and store these in the global variable numberList.
+Then you  will create  a procedure  called <strong><var>extractNumbers</var></strong> which when given an input sentence will extract the numerical values in that sentence and store these in the global variable <var>numberList</var>.
 To do this:
-* choose a procedure and name it <var>extractNumbers</var>
+* choose a procedure and name it <strong><var>extractNumbers</var></strong>
 * use the settings gear to add an input parameter and call it <var>sentence</var>

 ![procedure extractNumbers](../images/voiceCalculator/procedure_extractNumbers.png){:.enlargeImage}![procedure extractNumbers input parameter](../images/voiceCalculator/procedure_extractNumbers_inputParameter.png){:.enlargeImage}

-(continues next page)
+(procedure continues next page)

-## procedure extractNumbers II
+## procedure <var>extractNumbers</var> II

 * set the global variable <var>numberList</var> to the empty list.
 We need to reinitialize the variable every time we call this procedure as each calculation the user initiates will use a new pair of numbers.
-* use  the “split at spaces” text utility to split the input sentence into a list of  its words and for each word in this list check to see if it is a number.
+* use  the <strong>split at spaces</strong> text utility to split the input sentence into a list of  its words and for each word in this list check to see if it is a number.

 ![for each word ](../images/voiceCalculator/foreach_split.png){:.enlargeImage}